Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 6. Play-Doh

 The downside, toddlers are great at making even the most innocent toys a disaster.
-If I turn my back for five minutes I get to enjoy cleaning play-doh out of the carpet.
-Even when I use my most threatening mom voice and tell them to keep it in the kitchen or play-doh time is over.
+If I turn my back for five minutes I get to enjoy cleaning Play-Doh out of the carpet.
+Even when I use my most threatening mom’s voice and tell them to keep it in the kitchen or play-doh time is over.

 7. Slime

-Unlike play-doh which holds its shape has a lot of sets and options for building, slime is more of a sensory experience.
+Unlike Play-Doh which holds its shape and has a lot of sets and options for building, slime is more of a sensory experience.
 A lot of the fun is in making the slime.
-There’s tons of different versions from bubble slime, magnetic slime, glow-in-the-dark slime, and of course traditional slime.
+There are tons of different versions from bubble slime, magnetic slime, glow-in-the-dark slime, and of course traditional slime.

 You can buy sets with different objects to put inside the slime to create even more of a sensory experience, like tiny images, mini foam balls, glitter, etc. Hiding and rescuing toy animals from slime is also a super fun activity.

-A lot of people are afraid of playing with slime because they’re afraid that it’s going to be to messy, but I don’t really find it to be any more messy than play-doh.
+A lot of people are afraid of playing with slime because they’re afraid that it’s going to be too messy, but I don’t really find it to be any more messy than Play-Doh.
 It’s really not too bad to clean up with the right set-up.
-And yes, for me the right set up does usually involve stripping my toddlers down to the essentials.
+And yes, for me the right setup does usually involve stripping my toddlers down to the essentials.
 Slime in clothes is not much fun.

 We also have an activity table with tubs that the slime is supposed to stay in.
 And that table is set in the furthest corner of the kitchen so that I have as long as possible to notice the slime sneaking away.